-A number of regional and sub-regional fisheries management organisations have programs or developing programmes within and bordering the IOTC Convention Area.
+A number of Regional and sub-Regional Fisheries Management Organisations have programmes or developing programmes within and bordering the IOTC area of competence.
 Most of these involve species that are not managed by the IOTC or are restricted to specific fisheries.
 These programmes are expected to contribute to the development of Observer capacity in the Indian Ocean region.